Panzer 35(t): Slovakia

 The Slovak Army seized 52 LT vz.
 35 tanks when they declared their independence from Czechoslovakia in March 1939.
 They were organized into a battalion that was later incorporated into the Armoured Regiment.
 They received LT-35 designation in Slovak Army.
 Three of these tanks participated in the Slovak-Hungarian War of March 1939.
-One tank company participated in the invasion of Poland, but didn't see any fighting.
+One tank company participated in the invasion of Poland, but did not see any fighting.
 The Army upgraded the internal communications system of its tanks with German intercoms in 1941, but it is unknown if they added a fourth crewman as did the Germans.
 When Slovakia joined the German invasion of the Soviet Union it sent a Mobile Group that included thirty LT vz.
 35s.
 The Mobile Group was reinforced and reorganized in early July 1941 as the Mobile Brigade, also known as Brigade Pilfousek after its commander, and it mustered only twenty-seven tanks despite seven reinforcements because breakdowns had caused ten to be evacuated back to Slovakia.
-This was due to a conspiracy among the Slovak tankers that the tanks would be needed to overthrow the regime at some point and couldn't be wasted in combat against the Soviets.
+This was due to a conspiracy among the Slovak tankers that the tanks would be needed to overthrow the regime at some point and could not be wasted in combat against the Soviets.
 This caused a high incidence of crew sabotage to which the officers and maintainers turned a blind eye, which caused the tanks to be withdrawn to Slovakia at the beginning of August 1941.
 On 1 January 1942, the Slovaks had 49 LT vz.
 35 on hand because three had been destroyed in the battle for Lipovec earlier in the summer.
 However, of these 49 only seven were operational as part of the conspiracy to keep the tanks in Slovakia.
 The LT vz.
 35s were relegated to the training/reserve role by 1943 when the Germans began to supply more modern tanks to Slovakia.
 At least eight LT vz.
 35s were used by the insurgents during the Slovak National Uprising in 1944.

 Slovak insurgents used LT vz.
 35 tanks also in its 3 armored trains.
 Not only turrets, but whole tanks were used, when they placed tank on flat wagon, and then built armored walls around it.
 One LT vz.
 35 is preserved until today, inside of original armored tank car from Armored Train Štefánik, which is displayed in the Museum of Slovak National Uprising in Banská Bystrica.